Toronet/Wallet/README.md

 - **Helpers**: Helpers are where functions that abstract some logic to make it easier on other functions are kept.
 The primary axios helper is kept here.
 Mostly used in the data layer of the project.

--**Hooks**: These are where custom react hooks are kept and managed.
+- **Hooks**: These are where custom react hooks are kept and managed.

--**Pages**: These are where all pages in the project are kept and managed.
+- **Pages**: These are where all pages in the project are kept and managed.

--**Redux**: This is the brain of the project.
+- **Redux**: This is the brain of the project.
 The data layer and global state are kept and managed here.

--**Styles**: This is where all the global style module is kept, alongside other _LESS_ partials like variables, and mixins.
+- **Styles**: This is where all the global style module is kept, alongside other _LESS_ partials like variables, and mixins.

--**Utils**: These are utility functions that help perform certain actions like; capitalize a text, format a number to a comma separated string etc...
+- **Utils**: These are utility functions that help perform certain actions like; capitalize a text, format a number to a comma separated string etc...
 Not to be confused with the helpers.
 These are used in the other components or pages.